Industrial Engineering (IE)

 Prerequisite(s): Instructor permission required.

-Description: The Industrial Engineering MEng or MS student carries out an engineering project under the supervision of a faculty mentor, prepares an acceptable written report, and presents a seminar on the project.
+Description: The Industrial Engineering MS student carries out an engineering project under the supervision of a faculty mentor, prepares an acceptable written report, and presents a seminar on the project.

 Note: Cross-listed with EM 699.